Particularly dangerous situation: PDS special weather statement

 PDS special weather statements are usually issued by the NWS for hazards that do not have a specific code of their own, and pose an exceptionally high risk of damage and loss of life.

 The PDS special weather statement below was issued by the National Weather Service in Buffalo, New York, on December 11, 2013, regarding extreme amounts of lake effect snow to impact the defined area.
 The same office issued multiple PDS Special Weather Statements for hurricane-force winds forecast to hit the Buffalo area on February 24, 2019.

 PDS tornado watch

-PDS tornado watches are issued when there is a higher than normal risk of multiple strong to violent tornadoes – especially those that are predicted to be long-track in nature, with path lengths of more than 20 miles – in the watch area (usually amounting to damage consistent with EF4 or EF5 tornadoes at maximum), in addition to including significant wind and hail damage.
+PDS tornado watches are issued when there is a significantly higher than normal risk of multiple EF2 or stronger tornadoes – especially those that are predicted to be long-track in nature, with path lengths of more than 20 miles – in the watch area (usually amounting to damage consistent with EF4 or EF5 tornadoes at maximum), in addition to including significant wind and hail damage.
 This enhanced wording in a Tornado Watch is meant to alert the public of the potential for very life-threatening severe weather.
-While there are no set criteria for a PDS watch to be issued, they are usually issued when the potential exists for a major tornado outbreak.
-These types of tornado watches represent about 90% of PDS watches issued by the Storm Prediction Center.
+Under current criteria, such would be issued when the probability for significant tornadoes is 80% or greater.
 PDS Tornado Watches are often issued on high risk days for severe weather, though have been issued on high-end moderate risk days.

-The PDS tornado watch shown below was issued on November 29, 2022.